 JW Therapeutics, located in Shanghai, China, was founded in February 2016.
-The company is focusing on building an innovation platform for cell immunotherapy.
+It is among those gene therapy companies that are focusing on building an innovation platform for cell immunotherapy.

 The company has obtained the first approval for the clinical trials of CAR-T product targeting CD19 biomarkers involved in disease, with a large patient enrollment trial under an IND pathway, which enhances its position in clinical studies of CAR-T in China.